 The Historical Context of State Rights

-Historically, the debate over state rights has been a contentious issue in American politics.
-The struggle between federal authority and state sovereignty has shaped many significant events, including:
+The debate over state rights has been a recurring theme in American history, often serving as a flashpoint for national crises.
+The tension between federal authority and state sovereignty has shaped landmark events and continues to influence contemporary politics.
+Key historical episodes include:

 The American Civil War